 6. Treat Your Pups

 Since you’ll be in the kitchen baking anyway, you might as well throw a few festive dog treats together while you’re at it!
 Ingredients like pumpkin, apple and cinnamon are great for pups.
-Here (link) are some quick, easy and beautiful treats you could feed the pups this year, or if you’re low on time order some delicious and health Carnivore Cookies here (link)!
+Here are some quick, easy and beautiful treats you could feed the pups this year, or if you’re low on time order some delicious and healthy Carnivore Cookies!